 5. Allow Caching on Web Browsers

 Allowing browsers to cache assets of your website helps enhance loading speed many times over.
 After all, why should you make regular visitors download the same website assets repeatedly?
 A simple solution is to allow caching and allow browsers to load websites from previously downloaded assets.

 Every website worth its salt caches key assets in the device storage.
 For WordPress websites, implementing caching is very simple.

-WP Rocket is a plugin which allows website caching at the click of a button.
-Thus, if you’re asking how to decrease the load time of website using WordPress, website caching and WP Rocket are effective solutions.
+WP Rocket is a plugin that allows website caching at the click of a button.
+Thus, if you’re asking how to decrease the load time of the website using WordPress, website caching and WP Rocket are effective solutions.

 If you’re using a custom-developed website, you should consult resources on Apache Caching, Nginx Caching, and IIS Caching for website caching.

 There are many reasons why a content delivery network is a very simple solution to enhancing website loading time.
 Generally, when a website is being loaded, there is a good chance the webserver is located far away from the client.

 Distance is also a deciding factor is webpage loading time.
 For example, let’s say you’re sitting in a cyber café in Tokyo.
 Now consider two situations.
 In the first situation, you request a webpage which is stored on a server in Kyoto.
 In the second situation, you request a webpage stored on a server in Rio de Janeiro.
 There is a good chance for the first webpage loads quickly while the second one is slower.

 How can a website counter this problem?
 A content delivery network distributes the assets of a website across different server locations around the world.
 This allows for faster loading no matter where a client is sitting in the world.
 For WordPress users, there are many CDN options to choose from such as MaxCDN and Cloudflare.